wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 The goal of the server is to:

-- Accept the HTTP request send by the mobile application.
+1. Accept the HTTP request send by the mobile application.
-- Extract all important data from the request.
+2. Extract all important data from the HTTP request.
-- Transform the values precisely (bit-by-bit) to appropriate format.
+3. Transform the values precisely (bit-by-bit) to an appropriate format.
-- Call the PowerAuth Server method that verifies the signature and returns additional results of the verification, such as (and mainly...) the user ID.
+4. Call the PowerAuth Server method that verifies the signature and returns additional results of the verification, such as (and mainly...) the user ID.
-- Follow-up on the signature verification result with own business logic.
+5. Follow-up on the signature verification result with own business logic.

 ## Parsing the Signature Header